DavidHickman/tnris.org/content/markdown/around-the-state/2015-10-01-sterling-harris-retires-leaving-gis-legacy-glo.md

 **TNRIS: Where did you grow up?
 Describe yourself as a child and reveal what you remember most about your childhood.**

 Sterling: I grew up in Wimberley Texas, the heartland of the Hill Country.
-I grew up ranching and farming family, enjoyed being outside and swimming in the pristine waters of the Blanco River!
+I grew up in a ranching and farming family, enjoyed being outside and swimming in the pristine waters of the Blanco River!

 <p><div class="pull-quote right" title="A pulled quote, out of order with text flow"><em>What would you consider to be your greatest acheivement?</em><br>Being able to build an enterpise GIS system that now supports the entire business areas of the GLO.</div><strong>T: Where did you get your education?
 College, degree...</strong></p>